arkency/posts/posts/2013-12-08-rails4-preloading.md

 `#eager_load` method directly.

-What happens if you instead try to use `#preload` explicitely?
+What happens if you instead try to use `#preload` explicitly?

 ```
 #!ruby